Framer Speed Optimization: The Ultimate Guide (2026)

 Unlike other website builders, Framer provides automatic performance enhancements, such as pre-rendering and built-in caching.
 This ensures smoother navigation and improved Core Web Vitals.

-Additionally, Framer’s hosting infrastructure is optimised for global delivery, meaning sites benefit from faster load times without additional configurations.
-However, to truly maximise performance, careful asset management, animation control, and mobile-first design principles are still essential.
+Additionally, Framer’s hosting infrastructure is optimized for global delivery, meaning sites benefit from faster load times without additional configurations.
+However, to truly maximize performance, careful asset management, animation control, and mobile-first design principles are still essential.

 1.3 SEO & Search Rankings